AviiNL/battlenet-ts/readme.md

  - Manipulate users in teamspeak based on the result of the authentication
  - Send teamspeak private text messages
  - Add or remove users from teamspeak groups based on group name
+ - Get guild member information to get the rank id

 ## Todo
  - Select a character (if more than one found in guild) to authenticate against